 Dear Academic Approach Families & Colleagues:

-Gaining admission to a Selective Enrollment High School is very competitive, and test scores are a significant factor in determining acceptance into the top schools, with 7th grade MAP scores comprising a third of a student’s point total and the 8th grade Selective Enrollment Exam accounting for an additional third.
+Gaining admission to a Selective Enrollment High School is very competitive, and test scores are a significant factor in determining acceptance into the top schools, with the 8th grade Selective Enrollment Exam accounting for the other half.
 At Academic Approach, we encourage parents and students to begin instruction the summer before 7th grade.
 We’ve summarized three important guidelines to consider as you prepare:

 1. Timing is critical

-While the Chicago Public Schools (CPS) Selective Enrollment Exam is scheduled for dates across fall and winter of 8th grade, it’s key for students to prepare for the exam with strong academic skill-building throughout 7th grade, including preparation for the MAP test in the spring of 7th grade while earning strong grades.*
+While the Chicago Public Schools (CPS) Selective Enrollment Exam is scheduled for fall of 8th grade, it’s key for students to prepare for the exam with strong academic skill-building throughout 7th grade.*

-Note: One-third of students’ admission eligibility is determined by their 7th-grade letter grades in Reading, Math, Social Studies, and Science, and an additional third is determined by their 7th-grade qualifying test scores on the MAP exam.
+Note: Half of students’ admission eligibility is determined by their 7th-grade letter grades in Reading, Math, Social Studies, and Science.

 2. Develop academic excellence